 - The COVID-19 epidemic continues to have a financial impact on the District as it has incurred increased educational and facilities costs in order to continue to provide a high quality education and safe environment for all its students.
-These increased costs will somewhat be offset by federal assistance, specifically the Coronavirus Relief and Economic Security Act (CARES), Coronavirus Response and Relief Supplementary Act (CRRSA), and the American Rescue Plan Act (ARP). - Health insurance and other post-retirement costs continue to grow at rates in excess of the rate of inflation.
-Also, as an older demographic makes up a greater portion of participants in the district health insurance plans, health insurance costs are expected to increase. - Teachers Retirement System employer contribution rates in large part are affected by financial markets which have experienced significant volatility which could result in upward trend in contribution rates for school districts. - The New York State limit on tax levy growth will result in further limitations on tax revenue that could affect the financial health of the District. - The District has experienced unanticipated increases in tax certioraris in 2021-22 and has current pending litigation on commercial property that will result in increased expenditures on tax certioraris in the next two years.
+These increased costs have been somewhat offset by federal assistance, specifically the Coronavirus Relief and Economic Security Act (CARES), Coronavirus Response and Relief Supplementary Act (CRRSA), and the American Rescue Plan Act (ARP).
+The CRRSA and ARP federal grants will end in September 2023 and 2024, respectively. - Health insurance and other post-retirement costs continue to grow at rates in excess of the rate of inflation.
+Also, as an older demographic makes up a greater portion of participants in the district health insurance plans, health insurance costs are expected to increase. - Teachers Retirement System employer contribution rates in large part are affected by financial markets which have experienced significant volatility which could result in upward trend in contribution rates for school districts. - The New York State limit on tax levy growth will result in further limitations on tax revenue that could affect the financial health of the District. - The District has experienced unanticipated increases in tax certioraris in 2022-23 and has current pending litigation on commercial property that will result in increased expenditures on tax certioraris in the next year.
 The increase in number and size of these tax certioraris stems from the Town of Guilderland's property revaluation in 2019 and the effect of COVID 19 on commercial retail businesses. - Due to the current economic environment of low unemployment and rising inflation continued upward pressure will be placed on wages and the outsourcing of transportation.